RYAN D. YAHNE

 Pepperdine University School of Law, J.D. cum laude, 2003 • University of Washington, B.A. in Business Administration, 2000

-(LEED® AP) Leadership in Energy and Environmental Design® Accredited Professional • Recognized in Washington Super Lawyers Magazine as a “Super Lawyer” in 2015 and as a “Rising Star” in 2010 - 2014 • Recognized in Spokane Coeur d’Alene Living Magazine Best Lawyer Edition 2009-2014 • Rated “10.0” by AVVO
+(LEED® AP) Leadership in Energy and Environmental Design® Accredited Professional • Recognized in Washington Super Lawyers Magazine as a “Super Lawyer” in 2015 to Present and as a “Rising Star” in 2010 - 2014 • Recognized in Spokane Coeur d’Alene Living Magazine Best Lawyer Edition 2009-2014 • Rated “10.0” by AVVO

 Represented general contractor in multi-million dollar dispute brought by owner, involving affirmative claims of delay, cost overruns, and defective work for over $6 million, relating to the construction of condominium project in North Idaho.
 The general contractor brought counterclaims for withheld contract funds.
 After a three-week arbitration, the arbitrator rendered a decision that resulted in an over $1 million verdict in favor of contractor, including attorney fees and costs as the prevailing party.